 What you need to know when renting through Stags

-As a tenant it is important to ensure when renting a property you receive a quality service both prior to and during your tenancy.
-At Stags we strive to ensure tenants are provided with up to date and relevant information, competitive referencing and administration fees and, as bonded members of ARLA, RICS and TDS, you know we act within strict codes of conduct and your deposit money is protected.
-With over 140 years' experience Stags is expertly placed to match you to your perfect property.
+As a tenant it is important to ensure you receive a quality service both before and during your tenancy.
+At Stags we always provide tenants with up-to-date and relevant information, competitive referencing and administration fees and, as bonded members of ARLA, RICS and TDS, you can be sure that we act within strict codes of conduct and your deposit money is protected.
+With over 140 years of experience, Stags is expertly placed to match you to your perfect property.

-Stags Residential Lettings has produced this guide to inform Tenants of the procedures and requirements relating to a typical tenancy taken through Stags.
-If you are unsure, then please contact your local Stags Lettings Office for further explanation prior to arranging any viewings.
+Stags Residential Lettings department has produced this guide to inform tenants of the procedures and requirements relating to a typical tenancy taken through Stags.
+If you are unsure, then please contact your local Stags Lettings office for further explanation before arranging any viewings.

 When applying to rent a property through Stags you will need to complete a tenancy application form for all occupiers over the age of 18.
-In addition provide a copy of a current utility bill and a certiï¬ed copy of your passport.
-If you do not have a valid passport you will need to provide a copy of your birth certiï¬cate and driving licence.
+In addition, you must provide a copy of a current utility bill and a certified copy of your passport.
+If you do not have a valid passport you will need to provide a copy of your birth certificate and driving licence.
 If you are not in employment, confirmation of available funds will be required and this will then enable us to process the application as quickly as possible.
 If you are moving to this country from abroad we may require further proof of identification such as a work permit or visa.

 £216.00 (£180 + VAT) first applicant